 This article is a beginner’s guide to bag handles, purse handles and bag straps to help you find the right option for your handmade bags.
-It is written by Christine Down of Sew Lush bag patterns.
+It is written by Christine Down.
 Find her other bag making guides in our techniques section.

 When it comes to handles you have two options, either make them yourself or buy commercial ones.
 These days there are so many brilliant commercial handles you are spoilt for choice: from leather and faux leather, wood and Lucite to metal chain.
 If you go for hand made fabric handles you can really get the professional look to your project with your choice of hardware and fittings.
 I find the offering of handles and hardware in bricks and mortar shops are quite limited but once you go online you have a huge selection to choose from.
 Etsy and Folksy are good places to start also Your Perfect Bag has a good selection of handles and bag hardware.

 Handmade Bag Handles

 There are a number of ways you can make handmade bag handles that look good.
 You can make handles that match or co-ordinate with your bag.
 You can use webbing or rope, cord or even things like beads threaded onto wire.